-We are taking advantage of the best conditions the sea can provide – to farm fish on land.
-Our location, knowledge and technology form the basis for the sustainable production of 28 000 tonnes of salmon per year.
+We take the best conditions the sea can provide with us to farm fish on land.
+Location, knowledge and technology form the basis for the sustainable production of 28 000 tonnes of salmon per year.

-Norway’s ambition is to almost quadruple its output of farmed salmon up to 2050.
-We are very confident this target can be met, but it will require a combination of today’s open cages, closed cages, offshore-based cage systems and land-based farms.
+Norway aims to almost quadruple its output of farmed salmon up to 2050.
+We have every confidence that this target can be met, but then by combining current methods based on open cages with closed cages, cages in the open sea and land-based farming.

-We give emphasis to rational operation, fish welfare and as little environmental impact as possible.
-Clean water from the Norwegian coast creates optimum production and environmental conditions, better growth and shorter time to harvest.
-The environmental footprint of our operations will be minimised through wastewater treatment and reuse of water and marine resources.
+We emphasise rational operation, fish welfare and minimal impact on the environment.
+Clean water from the Norwegian coast creates optimum production and environmental conditions, improved growth and a shorter production time.
+Our operations will minimise the environmental footprint by treating waste water and recycling marine resources.

-We will be a beacon for sustainable development of quality seafood.
+We will be a beacon for sustainable development.

 It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change. – Charles Darwin